LionelDraghi/bbt/README.md

 The expected behavior is described using the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) usual pattern
 **Given** an initial context / **When** that event occurs / **Then** there is that outcomes.
-It uses a Markdown format, compliant with the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin) proposal.

-It can be as simple as :
+It uses a Markdown format, compliant with the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin) proposal, and can be as simple as :
 ```md
 ## Scenario : Command line version option